david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

     .. note::
         Note the use of the yield to the left of the value.
 So yield is pausing execution of the countdown() function and returning back  to the caller both the n value and the control.

    A Python function that has the yield keyword in its body is a generator function.
    When this function is called it return a generator object.
-In other words a generator function is a generator factory ... pag 428 [6]
+In other words a generator function is a generator factory, Luciano pag 428 [6]

     And that is all about Generators , Iterator and Iterables.